 Ohio Department of Natural Resources (ODNR) - Division of Forestry

 Grants of up to $10,000 to Ohio fire departments in eligible areas for projects and equipment that promote the development of rural fire departments.
-Funding is intended to support the formation of new departments, multi-community projects, and the purchase of equipment, vehicles, and communications apparatus.
+Funding is intended to support multi-community projects and the purchase of equipment, clothing, vehicles, and communications apparatus.
 Fire departments must be located within the ODNR Forestry Wildfire Protection Areas.

-B. Multi-community projects (county-wide projects or bulk purchases with four or more fire departments) or projects sponsored by county or regional fire associations.
+A. Multi-community projects (county-wide projects or bulk purchases with four or more fire departments) or projects sponsored by county or regional fire associations

-C. Purchase of wildland slip in pump units for trucks and all terrain and utility vehicles (ATV/UTV)
+B. Purchase of wildland slip in pump units for trucks and all-terrain and utility vehicles (ATV/UTV)

-D. Purchase of wildland personal protective equipment meeting NFPA 1977 Standard for Wildland Fire Protective Clothing (includes fire shelters).
+C. Purchase of wildland personal protective equipment meeting NFPA 1977 Standard for Wildland Fire Protective Clothing (includes wildland fire shelters)

-E. Conversion of Federal Excess Personal Property (FEPP) and Fire Fighter Property (FFP) equipment to fire fighting apparatus.
+D. Conversion of Federal Excess Personal Property (FEPP) and Fire Fighter Property (FFP) equipment to fire fighting apparatus

-F. Purchase of communication equipment with preference given to equipment compatable with Ohio’s MARCS system.
+E. Purchase of communication equipment with preference given to equipment compatible with Ohio’s MARCS system

-G. Purchase of Utility Vehicles and All Terrain Vehicles (UTV and ATV)
+F. Purchase of Utility Vehicles and All-Terrain Vehicles (UTV and ATV)

-Projects not in the priority list will receive secondary consideration for funding
+I. Projects not in the priority list will receive secondary consideration for funding.

 Any single piece of equipment purchased through the VFA program that costs $5,000 or greater is subject to USDA Forest Service property management and property disposal guidelines.
 ODNR Forestry will provide further instructions to successful candidates who are in this situation.